 You took them back or wanted them again due to the Trauma bond, caring for them and wanting to help them, wanting to make the relationship work.

-With our human needs, in our subconscious, whatever we do in any minute of any day it is fulfilling our own needs.
+With our human needs, in our subconscious, whatever we do at any minute of any day, it is fulfilling our own needs.
 Any action, emotion or feeling is driven around our human needs.

 Our drive is our subconscious human needs.
 Love and connection, contribution, growth, uncertainty, certainty and significance.
 These can be met negatively, neutrality or positively.

-A narcissists world revolves around themselves on a conscious level, they are fulfilling their needs only, and always looking for the quick, easy fix so needs are meet negatively.
-They negatively fill their human needs, meaning they always circle around in their own inner unhappiness, never contributing to others in a positive way, only if they have something to gain by doing so, never growing in a positive way and always circling around the Same miserable patterns of the lives they’ve created for themselves.
+A narcissists world revolves around themselves on a conscious level; they are fulfilling their needs only and always looking for the quick, easy fix, so needs are meet negatively.
+They negatively fill their human needs, meaning they always circle around in their own inner unhappiness, never positively contributing to others, only if they have something to gain by doing so, never growing in a positive way and always circling around the Same miserable patterns of the lives they’ve created for themselves.

-People who are not on the narcissistic personality disorder spectrum, subconsciously the world also revolves around themselves.
-Yet they contribute to others in a positive way, not knowing its actually fulfilling their own needs.
+For people who are not on the narcissistic personality disorder spectrum, subconsciously, the world also revolves around themselves.
+Yet, they contribute to others positively, not knowing its actually fulfilling their own needs.
 It makes them feel good helping others, yet it’s done with good intentions and a kind heart.

 So a destructive narcissist is negatively fulfilling their human needs, as it’s easier and quicker.
-Yet, they forever cycle around those same old patterns never fulfilling them the positive way, leading and extremely unhappy negatively life.
+Yet, they forever cycle around those same old patterns, never fulfilling them positively, leading and extremely unhappy negatively life.

-Some people are confident, take selfies, most people lie, yet they do so to protect someone, most of us like to call these white lies and those who do often feel guilty and horrible afterwards.
-Someone on the disorder which lies does it to protect themselves only, and only feels shame if someone finds out.
+Some people are confident, take selfies, most people lie, yet they do so to protect someone; most of us like to call these white lies and those who do often feel guilty and horrible afterwards.
+Someone on the disorder who lies does it to protect themselves only and only feels shame if someone finds out.
 They do not feel guilty.

 Abuse is abuse, so if someone is abusive towards you.
 Mental or physical, you need to stay clear if they are a narcissist or not.

-So no we are not all on the narcissist personality disorder spectrum, yet most of us carry traits of narcissism, those who do in a healthy way are not on the disorder.
+No, we are not all on the narcissist personality disorder spectrum, yet most of us carry traits of narcissism; those who do in a healthy way are not on the disorder.
 Those who hurt others and destroy others are abusive people we need to stay away from, whether they are on the spectrum of the disorder or not￼.